trelemar/dome-dialog-plugin/README.md

 - `message` can be any string.
 - `input` can be "" for a password box or any string.

 Returns the string typed into the input box.
+If dialog is closed without selection it returns null.

 #### `static saveFile(String: title, String: defaultPath, List: filters, String: description): String`
 - `title` can be any string.